openshift/enhancements/guidelines/enhancement_template.md

 ### Goals

-List the specific goals of the proposal.
+Summarize the specific goals of the proposal.
 How will we know that this has succeeded?
+A good goal describes something a user wants from their perspective, and does not include the implementation details from the proposal.

 ### Non-Goals

 What is out of scope for this proposal?
 Listing non-goals helps to focus discussion and make progress.
+Highlight anything that is being deferred to a later phase of implementation that may call for its own enhancement.

 ## Proposal

 This is where we get down to the nitty gritty of what the proposal actually is.
+Describe clearly what will be changed, including all of the components that need to be modified and how they will be different.
+Include the reason for each choice in the design and implementation that is proposed here, and expand on reasons for not choosing alternatives in the Alternatives section at the end of the document.

 ### User Stories